-One of the most famous sight in Paris and around the World is this wrought-iron tower.
+One of the most famous sights in Paris and around the World is this wrought-iron tower.
 Although built-in 1889 for the Paris Universal Exposition of 1889 by Gustave Eiffel.
 The tower has 3 levels for visitors.
 On the first and second levels are restaurants.
-The top-level being the highest observation deck accessible to the public in the whole of the European Union.
-Tour Eiffel that leads to the top of Eiffel tower opens to some amazing views of the city.
+The top level is the highest observation deck accessible to the public in the whole of the European Union.
+Tour Eiffel which leads to the top of the Eiffel Tower opens to some amazing views of the city.
 The best time to visit personally is during sunset.
 Just in time to see the city during the golden hour and a little later when the city lights up.
-The bummer with visiting in the evening is just that you cannot see the Eiffel tower sparkle.
+The bummer with visiting in the evening is just that you cannot see the Eiffel Tower sparkle.

 Apart from the many magnificent sites that one can see from the top of the Eiffel Tower like the Arc de Triomphe, the Louvre, etc. Also, one of the unexpected sights is the replica of the Statue of Liberty.